Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Hydra

 Hydra is an open-source password brute-forcing tool for online brute-force attacks.
-It is designed to operate via network protocols like SSH, RDP, HTTP and HTML forms.
+It operates via network protocols like SSH, RDP, HTTP (GET/POST), HTTP-FORM (GET/POST)...
-It is sending the login attempt one-by-one to the target and checks the response for success.
+It sends the login attempts one-by-one to the target and checks the response for success.

 Unlike Hashcat or John the Ripper, it is not an offline password cracking tool.
 It does not check passwords against a target hash, but against a target network system (so it can be detected).
+For common protocol, it can detect automatically if an attempt is successful or not.
+For HTTP login against a custom website, it needs to know the message to expect in case of failure.

 ```shell
 # try all passwords in a word list to access the target IP in SSH with a given user (login)